Accreditation Council on Optometric Education (ACOE)

 Advisory information from ACOE regarding COVID-19 as of June 27, 2020

 Both the U.S. Department of Education and the Council on Higher Education Accreditation recognize the ACOE as a reliable authority concerning the quality of education of the programs the Council accredits.
 ACOE accreditation means the programs that have attained accredited status:

 - Meet the Council's standards of educational effectiveness; and

 - Show a demonstrated commitment to quality assessment and improvement.

-"The ACOE serves the public by establishing, maintaining and applying standards to ensure the academic quality and continuous improvement of optometric education that reflect the contemporary practice of optometry.
+"The ACOE serves the public and the profession of optometry by establishing, maintaining and applying standards to ensure the academic quality and continuous improvement of optometric education that reflect the contemporary practice of optometry.
 The scope of the ACOE encompasses professional optometric degree programs, optometric residency programs, and optometric technician programs."